gabrieleballetti/gabrieleballetti.github.io/_drafts/TropicalML2.md

 \Phi (\mathbf{x}) = \max \{ 0, A^{(1)} \max \{ 0, A^{(0)} \mathbf{x} + \mathbf{b}^{(0)} \} + \mathbf{b}^{(1)} \}.
 $$

-Before we could interpret this map as a tropical polynomial (after all it is just a composition of the max operator and affine linear forms), we should be careful about the following subtlety.
-We want to be able to expand products such as
+Before we could interpret this map tropically, we need to remark that **we allow real numbers as (tropical) exponents**.
+Since polynomials are traditionally studied with nonnegative integers appearing as exponents, Tropical Geometry is also generally introduced with nonnegative integers as exponents.
+On the other hand, tropical maps, their tropical varieties and Newton polytopes and all the results about them we discussed in the previous post still make sense, and all their properties still hold, when using real numbers as exponents.
+This is due to the ``linearity'' of Tropical Geometry.
+While in the classical setting it might not be clear what $$(-1)^\pi$$ means, if interpreted tropically that expressions just means

 $$
-A \max \{ 0,\mathbf{x} \} = \max \{ 0, A \mathbf{x} \},
+(-1)^{\odot \pi} = \pi \cdot (-1) = -\pi.
 $$

-but this is true only if the all the entries of $$A$$ are non-negative, which is clearly not the case.
-We get around this by decomposing $$A$$ into the difference of two nonnegative valued matrices
+In order to simplify the expression above, we need to be careful that $$a \cdot \max\{ x_0, x_1 \}$$ is not just $$\max\{ ax_0, ax_1 \}$$, unless $$a \geq 0$$.
+We get around this by splitting the weights in positive and negative.
+In compact notation, we decompose a weight matrix $$A$$ into the difference of two nonnegative valued matrices

 $$
 A = A_+ - A_-